-An historical enquiry into the philosophical bearing of the fundamental concepts and methods of the sciences.
+An enquiry concerning man's place in nature, seeking to determine the philosophical bearing of the fundamental concepts of the sciences.

 151. Philosophy of Nature.
-(3) I.

-An interpretation of evolution and of man's place in the universe.
+(3) I. M W F, 11.
+Mr. BOODIN An interpretation of evolution and of man's place in the universe.

 152. Metaphysics.
 (3) II.

-An examination of the chief types of theory of reality and an attempt at an idealistic synthesis.
+M W F, 11.
+Mr. Boodin An examination of the chief types of theory of reality and an attempt at an idealistic synthesis.

 153. Fundamental Concepts of Biology.
-(2) II.

-An examination into the theoretical foundations of biological, psychological, and sociological science.
+(3) II.
+Mr. MILLER An examination into the theoretical foundations of biological, psychological, and sociological science.

 161. Epistemology.
-(3).
+(3) I.